 What is a Spaddler?

-The name describes what these little lures do.
+The name describes what these lures do.
 They paddle across the surface of the water, so we called them Spaddlers (for surface paddler).

 Use close to surface cover